Wild Camping Near Edinburgh

 Fife Coastal Path

-Much like the John Muir Way, the Fife Coastal Path has beautiful vistas … and less endearing views.
+Much like the John Muir Way, has beautiful vistas … and less endearing views.
 As a general rule, the further you get from Edinburgh, the better you’ll be.
 For example, between North Queensferry and Kirkcaldy, you’re mostly looking at old industrial sites.
 Have a look through the path on their website and pick a spot that’s more appropriate for camping.
 Equally, watch out for tough spots like Elie.
 It may be beautiful, but you might not want to carry all your gear up a the side of a cliff.

 How to get there